NeoArrez/Lintasmaya/README.md

 # Lintasmaya
 Project With Lintasmaya

-A Man who like to coding n be a part of cyberspace Like Gudeg, Gado-Gado n You
+A Man who like to coding n be a part of cyberspace.
+Like Gudeg, Gado-Gado n You